labdipsco/open-trigger-2input/README.md

 Alvailable Commands:
-- send trigger code 00-15, the code must be in two digits (for 2 send 02).
+- send trigger code 00-15 to serial or/and serial2, the code must be in two digits (for 2 send 02).
+It's not necessary to send carriage return or other control character.
 - show current configuration, send command: p@
 - change configuration: p<auto[on|off]wait[on|off]time[ms]>@  example: pautoon@ , pautooff@, ptime1000@, pautoonwaitofftime120@,...

 How to send command for testing on linux:
 - Connect to the arduino serial2 with screen command: screen /dev/ttyUSB0 115200 (with dmesg command check the device name)
 - Connect to the arduino serial via the arduino IDE Serial Monitor, Tools --> Serial Monitor

 Arduino One Wifi R4 version: